Restorative care for every body — all adults are welcome here! Take a break and [Book your Calm] or [Send a Gift Card].

 I don't know if I should see a physio, osteo, massage or stretch therapist!

 Stretch & Soothe always recommends seeing a trained health professional such as a physio, osteopath, or doctor for diagnosis and treatment of injuries.
 Assisted Stretch Therapy is a supportive wellness practice that promotes mobility, relaxation, and overall wellbeing.
 Stretch therapy focuses on prevention, mobility, and maintenance, helping the body stay balanced rather than reacting only when pain or injury occurs.
+Curious if it's worth booking someone else to stretch you?
+Read: Can You Pay Someone to Stretch You?

 Can you focus just on stretching my problem areas?